DiverseStardewValley/Scripts/README.md

 Various Python scripts to help manage the Diverse Stardew Valley mod and its many files.

+While these scripts are/were developed primarily with DSV's use cases in mind, they can be quite handy for general purposes too - and they're fairly easy for anyone to set up and use!

 ## Requirements

 - `git` - https://git-scm.com/downloads